 So … why not give it a go?
 If you love it, awesome!
 If you don’t, that’s cool.
 You tried something new, and you’re the wiser for it.

 While no fasting schedule is better than any other in terms of creating more potential or momentum for results like weight loss and fat burning — it’s all about what works for you and your goals — you may see increased benefits with a 14:10 or 16:8 fasting schedule since you may be more likely to hit ketosis, and you may even hit autophagy (a natural cellular degradation and rejuvenation process) with an 18-hour fast.
-Just keep in mind that a longer fasting window also may mean more risk of potential side effects, and we don’t recommend fasting for 18+ hours without medical supervision!
+Just keep in mind that a longer fasting window may also mean more risk of potential side effects, and we don’t recommend fasting for 18+ hours without medical supervision!

 No one has the exact same fasting experience, so the answer to “Is intermittent fasting safe, and if so, for how long?” will vary from person to person.
 That’s why we always recommend speaking with your primary care provider before making any decisions about your eating routine.
 They’ll be able to help you understand the differences between intermittent fasting schedules and which one(s) might be right for you.

-SIMPLE’s expert opinion and final thoughts
+Simple’s expert opinion and final thoughts

 You know as well as we do that there’s no magic ticket for weight loss, improving your health, or feeling good in your body.
 (We know.
-We really wish there was too).
+We really wish there was one too).

 Yes, 12 hours of fasting is enough — even this short fast can lead to health benefits and weight loss.